Meet the Team

 Glenna has spent the bulk of her career ensuring that youth, adults, and families have access to high quality educational and supportive services.
 In her role with CPS, Glenna works with the Family Support Team to provide students and families with academic and enrichment activities that support students’ academic success at CPS and beyond.
 She also is responsible for community outreach, admissions and enrollment, and the annual Dreams of our Children event, among other initiatives.

 Glenna earned a Master’s degree in Organizational Dynamics from the University of Pennsylvania, and a Bachelor’s degree in Spanish and History at the University of Scranton.

 Dorriane, who is also known by most as Dora, has been with the partnership since 2016.
 She began as the Coordinator of Family and Graduate Support with a special emphasis on high school readiness for students in middle school.
-Dora has now transitioned into the role of Financial Aid manager for Catholic Partnership Schools.
+Dora has now transitioned into the role of Marketing Associate for Catholic Partnership Schools.